-[Investigation] Leaked document sheds light on Turkey's fake 'coup'
+[Investigation] Leaked document sheds light on Turkey's controlled 'coup'

 "The coup was just the catalyst for the crackdown prepared in advance," the IntCen report said.

-Much has happened since Coksun drafted his fateful minutes back at 1AM on 16 July 2016.
+Much has happened since Coskun drafted his fateful minutes back at 1AM on 16 July 2016.

 Erdogan has detained over 70,000 people, including opposition MPs, 110 journalists, and human rights defenders.